 Comparable model predictions are observed regardless of the model scenario and nitrogen adaptation strategy

 To test the usefulness of a lignin rate modifier, we fitted the four different model scenarios to compiled NMR data, using model implementing both microbial nitrogen adaptation (N retention and flexible CUE) strategies separately.
 In Figure 4, we illustrate the observed and predicted mass loss across five litter pools for six selected litter types assuming only the N retention strategy.
 We obtained comparable model calibration results for the five litter pools across the four model scenarios (Figure 4), despite the high variability in the initial C fractions estimated using the molecular mixing model and NMR data (Table S3).
 Overall, model calibration resulted in high accuracy with NSE values >0.95 and RMSE <0.02 (Figures 5, see also Figures S5 and S6).
-Many litter datasets showed an NSE > 0, indicating that the model performance is more accurate than merely using the mean of the observed values (Figure 6).
+Almost all litter datasets showed an overall NSE > 0, indicating that the model performance is more accurate than merely using the mean of the observed values (Figure 6).
 Moreover, the same datasets had an RMSE close to zero, indicating a robust data-model fit (Figure 6).
-Model fits were influenced by data availability or by the uncertainty in assigning certain NMR spectra to the chemical classes.
+Model performance for specific chemical classes was more variable.
+Performance was influenced by data availability or by the uncertainty in assigning certain NMR spectra to the chemical classes.
 For instance, in each scenario, the model consistently performed poorly for protein and carbonyl pools, with around 30% and 12% of datasets having negative NSE values, respectively.
 When comparing the two N adaptation strategies, all model scenarios performed similarly (Figure 6), indicating that current data–model integration frameworks—even with detailed representations of litter chemistry—are insufficient to determine when a specific N adaptation strategy is active.